aravindj/Designbin/README.md

         export PYTHONPATH=$PYTHONPATH:/path/to/designbin/folder

     Add the above line to your ~/.bashrc file.

+* Dont forget to add a wildcard subdomain entry in your dns configuration.

 For deploying it in any other server than apache, refer to bottle.py documentation.